solenebernard/solenebernard.github.io/content/blog/blog6/index.md

 ### Young's speculation on the biology of the eye

 It is in [1802 that Young boldly claimed](https://www.jstor.org/stable/pdf/107113.pdf "The Bakerian Lecture: On the Theory of Light and Colours") that it exists three types of photoreceptors (now known as cone cells) in the human eye, which he named *point of the retina*, each of which are sensitive to a particular range of visible light, which are today called named short, medium, or large given their size.
-It came more from speculation following Newton's work than a experiment showing it.
+It came as a speculation following Newton’s work, and although Young did not experimentally verify it, it is remarkable that later discoveries proved him correct.
 Young wrote in *The Bakerian Lecture: On the Theory of Light and Colours*:

 > Now, as it is almost impossible to conceive each sensitive point of the retina to contain an infinite number of particles each capable of vibrating in perfect unison with every possible undulation, it becomes necessary to suppose the number limited, for instance, to the three principal colours, red, yellow, and blue, of which the undulations are related in magnitude nearly as the numbers 8, 7, and 6.